DBO-DKFZ/PatientDataIntegration/README.md

 - training_scripts: folder contains all scripts used for training the models of the publication
 - PDI_classes_and_functions: folder contains all classes (e.g. implementations of the fusion models) and functions

-Unfortunately, we cannot share the data publicly due to privacy and ethical restriction.
+Unfortunately, we can not share the data publicly due to privacy and ethical restriction.
 However, feel free to contact the corresponding author and request for permission.

 <strong>Abstract</strong>